Behavior Management Definition,

 - Will the person find the behavior, we desire them to learn, to be personally self-fulfilling and productive?

-If the answer to the first question is: no and the answer to the second: yes, then we can be better insured the person will not only learn the behavior and satisfy the educator's or significant other's desire for the person to change.
+If the answer to the first question is: no and the answer to the second: yes, then we can be better insured a person will not only learn the behavior and satisfy the educator's or significant other's desire for the person to change.
 Next, does the person know the behavior or can she or he learn it.
-Last, will the person want to use the behavior and if he or she does, will they find it meets their personal needs.
+Last, will the person want to use the behavior and if he or she does, will they find it meets their personal needs better.

 Implementing a change